hillmanov/gulp-manifest/README.md

 Type: `String`
 Default: `undefined`

 Add a prefix to the file paths.
-This can be useful if your files are in a different URL than the page.
+Useful when your files are in a different URL than the page.

+#### options.basePath
+Type: `String`
+Default: `undefined`

+Set a basepath for the files.
+Useful when the files are not served from the toplevel directory.

 #### options.filename
 Type: `String`